 Babies start moving at 12 weeks, but mom is unlikely to feel anything besides “flutters” until 16 to 20 weeks.
-That’s when you’ll feel your first kick.
+That’s when you’ll feel your first baby kick.
 Baby kicks should strengthen, with a complement of twitches (those are baby hiccups!), through the third trimester, slowing down slightly around week 36 when the womb becomes too crowded for vigorous thrashing.
-Babies are most active in the morning and in the evening, and their movements are easiest to detect when the mother is sitting or lying down.
+Babies are most active in the morning and in the evening, and their kicks are easiest to detect when the mother is sitting or lying down.

-How to Make More Baby Kicking Happen
+How to Make Your Baby Move and Kick

 One recent study found that babies move when their mothers are lying on their sides, and freeze up when mom lies on her back.
 The reason is slightly horrifying — mothers decrease their fetuses’ oxygen supply when they lie on their backs in late pregnancy, so their babies stop moving to conserve oxygen.
 Regardless, the joy (not to mention reassurance) of regular baby kicks is just one more reason for pregnant women to sleep on their sides.